Rationality Measurement and Theory for Reinforcement Learning Agents: Introduction

 { Our theory suggests empirically testable hypotheses: (1) regularisers, {including layer normalisation \cite{ba2016layer}, $\ell_2$-regularisation, and {weight normalisation \cite{salimans2016weight}} control the hypothesis complexity of value function class, contributing positively to rationality; (2) domain randomisation \cite{tobin2017domainrandomization} {improves robustness across environments}, also making benefits to rationality, and (3) environment shifts between training and deployments, are harmful to rationality.
 We conduct experiments to verify these hypotheses, employing Deep Q-Network (DQN) \citep{mnih2013playing} on the Taxi-v3 \citep{Dietterich2000} and Cliff Walking environments \citep{sutton18}.
 The empirical results are in full agreement with the hypotheses. }

-To our best knowledge, this work is the first to develop a mathematical framework for measuring the rationality of reinforcement learning agents, indicating sources of irrationality.
+To our best knowledge, this work is the first to develop a mathematical framework for measuring the rationality of reinforcement learning agents.
 Our theory sheds light on understanding and improving the rationality of reinforcement learning, which is increasingly critical in this era, as we are inevitably and irreversibly marching into a human-AI co-existing society.